-Together they and their three boys have lived in Ontario, Calgary, Texas and Paris-France.
+Together they and their three boys have lived in Ontario, Calgary, Texas and Paris.
 Their passions have combined to develop Woodland West.
 We hope you have a chance to visit !

 The Lodge was the orginal home on the property.
 This space is being converted into a large open space natural timber frame with breakout rooms throughout to accomodate your offsite strategic session or team building event.
 Accomodates 15-20 people on a day use basis.

 In the fireside room you have a large 1200 sq foot multi-purpose meeting room that is suitable for larger corporate groups, training sessions, musical events, family reunions or for weddings.
 Accomodates 75-100 people depending on the table setup.
 An adjoining 800 sq foot kitchen, outside deck and entrance area allow for breakout space and services.

 The little cabin in the spruce woods is a real gem.
 This is a very peaceful place, next to historic John Ware creek.
 Suitable for couples looking for a weekend away from the city, families that want to camp out for the weekend or horse trail riding groups that want a base camp before they ride onto the trails of Kananaskis.
 Artists find this space particularly attractive for getting creative and enjoying some space for their work.